karthik-d/gca-detection-tab-slides/annotation-procedure.md

     - `P`: Positive
     - `N`: Negative
     - `E`: Extra, Irrelevant
+    - `NAR`: Valid ROI, but Not Relevant fo Analysis
 - Update the mapping spreadsheet column - `filepath` with the file path of the ROI image